ReactTraining/react-media/README.md

 ## Usage

-Render a `<Media>` component with a `query` prop whose value is a valid [CSS media query](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries).
+Render a `<Media>` component with a `query` prop whose value is a valid [CSS media query](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries) or a `queries` prop whose value is an object with keys as the name of your query and values as a vali [CSS media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries).
 The `children` prop should be a function whose only argument will be a boolean flag that indicates whether the media query matches or not.

+with `query`:

 ```js
 import React from 'react'